ai4trees/deepforest-finetuning/README.md

 ```
 deepforest-finetuning/
 ├── configs/              # Configuration files for different workflows
-│   ├── baseline/         # Configurations for the baseline model
-│   ├── finetuning/       # Configurations for fine-tuning
-│   └── preprocessing/    # Configurations for data preprocessing
 ├── scripts/              # Executable scripts for main workflows
 │   ├── evaluate.py       # Script for model evaluation
 │   ├── finetuning.py     # Script for fine-tuning